 The heart of the Honors Program curriculum for the first- and second-year student is the Honors Foundation Courses: eight courses total, two each in English, History, Philosophy, and Theology.
 The English courses are specific to the Honors Program; in History, Philosophy, and Theology, students take special Honors sections of courses that are for the most part also required by the University Core of Common Studies and by the Core Curricula of Marquette’s undergraduate colleges, and which therefore count toward students’ core as well as Honors requirements.

 All Honors first-year students, regardless of AP or IB credit, take Honors English 1301 and 1302.

-Classes of 2016 and before: Honors students who complete ENGL 1301 and ENGL 1302 with a grade of B or better will have satisfied the UCCS Rhetoric distribution requirement (ENGL 1001 and ENGL 1002), if they have not already satisfied part or all of that requirement with AP credits.
+Classes entering 2012 and before: Honors students who complete ENGL 1301 and ENGL 1302 with a grade of B or better will have satisfied the UCCS Rhetoric distribution requirement (ENGL 1001 and ENGL 1002), if they have not already satisfied part or all of that requirement with AP credits.
 Students who complete either ENGL 1301 or ENGL 1302 with a passing grade will also have satisfied the UCCS Literature and Performing Arts (LPA) distribution requirement.